Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 cryptographically signed cookies.
 These cookies are generated when they’re not found or are otherwise invalid.
 When a valid, known cookie is received in a request, the session is hydrated from this cookie.
 These cookies validated server-side.
-This provides compatibility with both broswer and non-browser clients "out of the box".
+This provides compatibility with both browser and non-browser clients "out of the box".

 Non browser clients must implement cookie storage and management themselves.